-- if you do not answer all our questions, in your application or a subsequent claim, honestly, completely and to the best of your knowledge, we may not pay your claim and your membership of Dentists' Provident could be cancelled - if you stop paying the premiums due, you will no longer be covered by your plan - if you do not review your cover regularly, it may be more or less than what you need.
+- if you do not answer all our questions, in your application or a subsequent claim, honestly, completely and to the best of your knowledge, we may not pay your claim and your membership of Dentists' Provident could be cancelled - if you stop paying the premiums due, you will no longer be covered by this plan - if you do not review your cover regularly, it may be more or less than what you need.
 The maximum benefit we will pay you is based on the income from your occupation before the start of your illness or injury.
-If your income is not enough to support your cover, we will reduce your benefit payments accordingly and you will not receive a refund of the premiums you have paid - the current tax treatment of your premiums and benefit payments under this plan could change in the future - some illnesses and injuries are not covered by this plan.
+If your income is not enough to support your cover, we will reduce your benefit payments accordingly and you will not receive a refund of the premiums you have paid - we will only pay you benefits for the period you select, up to a maximum of five years.
+In case of a long term claim the benefits under this plan may not be enough for your needs - the current tax treatment of your premiums and benefit payments under this plan may change in the future - · some illnesses and injuries are not covered by this plan.
 Please see 'When will this plan not pay out?' on page 9 for more details - the benefit payments you receive from us may affect the amount you can claim under other income protection insurance polices - the benefit payments you receive from us may also affect your entitlement to some state benefits.
 However, your entitlement to Employment and Support Allowance will not be affected.
 The rules regarding state benefits may change in the future.